kuzzleio/kuzzle/doc/2/api/controllers/collection/refresh/index.md

 # refresh

-Forces an immediate [reindexation](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/docs-refresh.html) of the provided index.
+Forces an immediate [reindexation](https://www.elastic.co/guide/en/elasticsearch/reference/7.3/docs-refresh.html) of the provided collection.

 When writing or deleting documents in Kuzzle, the changes need to be indexed before being reflected in the search results.
 By default, this operation can take up to 1 second.